Saturday 4 January 2020

 Nonetheless, today, as I push my trolley past the kiosk at the supermarket, I decide that I will resurrect my Saturday Guardian resolution.
 Not so much for the teens this time, but for me.
 And this afternoon, coffee in one hand and pen in the other I sit down to pit my wits against ‘Brendan’ setter of Cryptic Crossword No. 28 033 …. and I find that I can suddenly solve a fair few clues!

 Anyway time for me to get back to my crossword.
-Six more clues stand between me and a chance to win that coveted prize of the ‘Can you solve my problems?’ paperback.
-1 down anyone….
+Six more clues stand between me and victory.
+“1 down anyone?“

 Friday 24 January 2019

 After a busy week, Friday comes to an early end.
 I am too ill to make it through a full day and am sent home.
 I wonder if ‘looking after yourself’ is a mantra I should take more seriously?